Zhangdian, Zibo

 Zhangdian (张店 (張店, Zhāngdiàn)) is the central urban district of Zibo city in Shandong province, China.
 It covers an area of 244 km2, including a built-up area of 71 km2.
 It governs six towns, six subdistricts, 113 administrative villages, and 90 neighborhood committees.
-It has a registered population of 622,000, including an urban population of 480,400.
+It has a registered population of 1,272,967, including an urban population of 1,205,102.

 It contains the administrative offices of Zibo central government, and has major rail and bus stations.
 The outer area is highly industrialized.
 The central area is a mixture of high rise office buildings, condos, government offices and shopping malls.
 The Central Business District is located around People's Park.

 History

-Zhangdian was derived from Longshan culture and Dawenkou culture.

-In the period of Warring States, Yue Yi, a general of Yan was awarded this district.
-He then established the state of Chang in this area.
+Changguo county

+The earliest civilization flourished in Zhangdian area four to five thousand years ago, which were categorized as Longshan and Dawenkou culture.
+In Shang dynasty, it was the fief of Duke of Pang (逄伯), after King Wu of Zhou defeated Shang, he enfeoff Jiang Ziya to this region, and then it was inherited by State of Qi, whose rulers were descents of Jiang Ziya.
+In 284 BC, Yue Yi, a general of Yan led the army to attack State of Qi and took control of Zhangdian.
+He then built the city of Changguo (昌國) in this area.
+After Qin unified China, a county called Changguo was established here, under the Qi Commandery.
+In 556, Changguo County was abolished and replaced with Pangshan County (逄山縣).

+Flourished as a trading town

-At the end of Jin Dynasty and the beginning of Yuan dynasty, Zhangdian became famous as a trade center.
-It had always been a city of significance for Yuan, Ming and Qing dynasty.
+At the end of Jin Dynasty and the beginning of Yuan dynasty, Zhangdian became famous as a trading center.
+It had always been administered under Jinan Prefecture, and was a city of significance for Yuan, Ming and Qing dynasty.

+Industrialization

+Large coal deposits in the Zibo region, particularly around Zhangdian, Zhoucun, and Boshan, began to be exploited on a significant scale in the late nineteenth and early twentieth centuries.
+The emergence of coal mining created one of the earliest industrial concentrations in central Shandong.

+Coal extraction brought an influx of miners, merchants, and laborers, stimulating the growth of surrounding support industries such as machinery repair, transport services, and general commerce.
+The availability of abundant fuel also supported the expansion of local industries, including ceramics, glassmaking, metallurgy, and mechanical manufacturing, especially in neighboring Boshan.
+Coal thus provided the material foundation for Zhangdian’s transformation into an industrial center.

+The opening of the Jiaoji Railway (Jinan-Qingdao) between 1897 and 1904 fundamentally reshaped Zhangdian’s economic position; Jiaoji Railway also operated a branch line Zhang-Bo Railway (張博鐵路) from Boshan to Zhangdian.
+With its position, Zhangdian quickly developed into a key distribution node for coal and industrial goods.